danships/genie-docs/README.md

 different codebases are still being written, this documentation will now only contain the combined roadmap.

+For regular updates on the development process [follow us on Twitter](https://www.twitter.com/matueranet).

 # Genie related repositories

 ## genie-ai